-When there are exposed to oxygen, foodstuffs deteriorate rapidly.
-The protective atmosphere packaging allows to avoid this issue.
-Let’s look at this of conditionning is called the MAP (Modified Atmosphere Packaging).
+When exposed to oxygen, foodstuffs degrade rapidly.
+Protective atmosphere packaging helps to overcome this problem.
+Here is an overview of this packaging method, which is also called MAP (Modified Atmosphere Packaging).

-The protective atmosphere packaging consits in protecting the foods from any contact with air by replacing it with others gases, from industrial origin.
-In pratice, this technique is frequently coupled to a low temperature storage.
+The packaging under protective atmosphere consists in protecting the food from any contact with the air by replacing it by other gases, of industrial origin.
+In practice, this technique is often combined with low temperature preservation.

-In general, the gas used is a mix, adapted to the type of food to protect.
-The different gases used for modified atmosphere packaging are listed in European Directive 2008/84/CE:
+In general, the industrial gas used is a mixture, adapted to the type of food to protect.
+The different gases authorized for modified atmosphere packaging are listed in the European Directive 2008/84/EC:

-Ntrogen helps preserve dry goods while oxygen protects fresh fruits and vegetables, meat and fish.
-As for argon, it is used to package sensitive products such as wine.
-The gases used can be produced on the user’s site by means of a specific generator (nitrogen generator, oxygen generator, etc) optionally associated to a mixer.
+Nitrogen promotes the preservation of dry products, while oxygen protects fresh fruits and vegetables, meats and fish.
+Argon is used to package vulnerable products such as wine.
+The gases used can be produced on the user's site using a specific generator (nitrogen generator, oxygen generator...), possibly coupled with a mixer.

-Protective atmosphere packaging has many advantages for the preservation of foodstuffs:
+Protective atmosphere packaging offers many advantages for the preservation of foodstuffs:

 This mode of conditioning, on the other hand, requires a strict respect of the cold chain, and is not suitable for all types of food.

 The protective atmosphere packaging has several stages.

 It starts with the choice of the packaging itself, which must be adapted to the foodstuffs to be protected.
 Some foods require permeable films, which allows them to breathe.
 This is the case of fresh fruits and vegetables.
 Others, on the contrary, must be wrapped in totally hermetic films.
 This is the case with meat and fish.